 Transplanting Indian Hawthorn

 If you want a low-maintenance evergreen shrub to form graceful mounds in your garden, consider Indian hawthorns (Rhaphiolepis species and hybrids).
-Their attractive dense foliage and neat mounded growth habit appeals to many gardeners.
-And they are ideal low-maintenance plants that don’t demand much to keep looking nice.
+Their attractive, dense foliage and neat mounded growth habit appeal to many gardeners.
+They are ideal low-maintenance plants that don’t demand much to keep looking nice.

 In spring, Indian hawthorn shrubs offer fragrant pink or white flowers to ornament the garden.
 These are followed by dark purple berries eaten by wild birds.

 Moving Indian hawthorn successfully is possible but, like all transplants, should be undertaken with care.
 Be sure to follow these tips on when and how to transplant an Indian hawthorn.

 When to Transplant Indian Hawthorn Shrubs

 If you are thinking of an Indian hawthorn transplant, you should act in winter or early spring.
 Although some say it is possible to transplant these bushes in summer, it isn’t usually recommended.